-Revelation 20:7-10 summarizes what was covered in our last study: the release of Satan from the Abyss after the Millennium, the worldwide rebellion that he stirs up against the Jews and the Lord, the destruction of the rebelling army at the hand of the Lord, and the casting of Satan into the Lake of Fire.
+Revelation 20:7-10 was the subject of our last study.
+In summary, it covered the release of Satan from the Abyss after the Millennium, the worldwide rebellion that he stirs up against the Jews and the Lord, the destruction of the rebelling army at the hand of the Lord, and the casting of Satan into the Lake of Fire.

 The next five verses, Revelation 20:11-15, opens to the awesome reality of the Great White Throne Judgment:

 11. Then I saw a great white throne and Him who

 sat upon it, from whose presence earth and heaven fled away, and no place was found for them.
 12. And I saw the dead, the great and the small, standing before the throne, and

 books were opened; and another book was opened, which is the book of life; and the dead were judged from the things which were written in the books, according to their deeds.
 13.

 And the sea gave up the dead which were in it, and death and Hades gave up the dead which were in them; and they were judged, every one of them according to their deeds.
 14. Then

 death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 15. And if anyone's name was not found written in the book of life, he was

 ~ Revelation 20:11-15 ~

 Immediately after Satan's not too gentle escort into the Lake of Fire - he was thrown into the lake of